buzzinglight/Modiy/README.md

 ```

 ## For all versions
-### Protocol Distpacher
+### Realtime Message Broker
-- Copy *Protocol Distpacher* binary (https://github.com/buzzinglight/Protocol-Dispatcher/releases) into `Modiy/res/` folder
+- Copy *Realtime Message Broker* binary (https://github.com/buzzinglight/RTBroker/releases) into `Modiy/res/` folder
-- Launch *Protocol Dispatcher*
+- Launch *Realtime Message Broker*
 ### Arduino source code
-- From the webpage opened by *Protocol Dispatcher*, download *Arduino source code* at the bottom of the page and upload it into an Arduino Mega board.
+- From the webpage opened by *Realtime Message Broker*, download *Arduino source code* at the bottom of the page and upload it into an Arduino Mega board.
-- After uploading, quit Arduino and open *Settings* page from the traybar icon of *Protocol Dispatcher* and select the corresponding Arduino serial port in the list
+- After uploading, quit Arduino and open *Settings* page from the traybar icon of *Realtime Message Broker* and select the corresponding Arduino serial port in the list

 ### Wiring
-- Launch *VCV Rack* with an instance of *Modiy* plugin on your rack (*Protocol Dispatcher* will be automaticaly launched if you closed it).
+- Launch *VCV Rack* with an instance of *Modiy* plugin on your rack (*Realtime Message Broker* will be automaticaly launched if you closed it).
 - Pin number for each potentiometers, switches or patching jacks can be found on the admin page of Modiy : right-click —> *Open webpage* then select *Show pin number* (selected by default).
 Wire components in this way (and add as many Arduino MEGA as needed by Modiy) :

 ![alt text](https://github.com/buzzinglight/Modiy/raw/master/res/arduino/Wiring%20help%20-%20wiring.png "Wiring schematic")